-Most industries have been forced to rethink their approaches during the pandemic – marketing is no exception, and the influencers’ marketing strategy is taking centre stage.
+Most industries have been forced to rethink their approaches during the pandemic, and the influencers’ marketing strategy is taking centre stage.
 It’s one of the reasons why influencer marketing is starting to grow up.

 Sudden restrictions on travel and working together forced entire marketing campaigns and events to be pulled.
 Sales strategies were thrown into chaos and marketing plans were hastily reshuffled.